bryceandy/laravel_pesapal/README.md

  B. Setting up an IPN (Instant Payment Notifications) listener.

-**This only applies to live business accounts**.
+**This only applies to merchant accounts**.
 Create a route (not view) for your IPN listener, for example a GET request to `/pesapal-ipn-listener`

 Your IPN Controller could look like this: